GE and the Mayo Clinic back software to bring cancer-fighting gene therapies to market

 While $5.7 billion was invested in companies developing cellular and genetic therapies, and with 800 clinical trials initiated worldwide and the first two CAR-T cell therapies expected to launch into market later this year, businesses still say the ability to get these treatments to patients is limited by paperwork, supply chain management, and last mile delivery.

-So GE (through its GE Ventures arm), the Mayo Clinic (through Mayo Clinic Ventures) and the venture investment firm DFJ have invested $13.75 million to back Vineti — a software platform that the companies are billing as a solution to gene therapy’s supply chain problem.
+So GE (through its GE Ventures arm), the Mayo Clinic (through Mayo Clinic Ventures) and the venture investment firm DFJ have invested $13.75 million to back Vineti — a software platform the companies are billing as a solution to gene therapy’s supply chain problem.

 It’s only the sixth company to have actually been built by GE’s internal business team and spun out by the conglomerate’s venture arm.